 Almost 15 million Americans have alcohol use disorder, according to the 2019 NSDUH (National Survey on Drug Use and Health.
 Today we’ll go over some ways to identify characteristics of a high-functioning alcoholic and how to help a high-functioning alcoholic.

-If you need help now, please call The District today, we can offer help with our Orange County rehab partnerships and our sober living homes that can help keep you or your loved one committed to your sobriety.
+If you need help now, please call our team today, we can offer help with our Orange County rehab partnerships and our sober living homes that can help keep you or your loved one committed to your sobriety.

 What is a High-Functioning Alcoholic?